 Now that you understand how easy it is to test your search ads, there is no reason why your ads run arbitrarily any longer.

 Setting up Responsive Search Ads is a breeze.
 Don’t be overwhelmed by the number of headlines that you need to create.
-You can reuse items from your keyword list that you use for SEO.
-Here’s what you need to do set up your first Responsive Search Ad.
+You can reuse items from your keyword list or keyword traffic research that you use for SEO.

 - Create 8 to 10 unique headlines and 3 to 5 descriptions.
 Remember not to use the same or similar phrases.
 Add your popular keywords for better relevance.
 Breakdown headlines into smaller units